 - Camera Quality – The first and most important thing to consider when choosing a drone for roof inspections is the camera quality.
 You want a drone that can capture high-quality images and videos, so you can clearly see any damage or issues on your roof.
 Look for drones with at least a 4K camera and a gimbal stabilization system to ensure smooth footage.
-You don’t necessarily need a military grade drone like Free Drone Inspection in the Orlando area has, but it should be high quality.
+You don’t necessarily need a military grade drone like Hurricane Roofer in the Orlando area has, but it should be high quality.

 - Flight Time – The second factor to consider is the drone’s flight time.
 A longer flight time means you can cover more ground and inspect more of your roof without needing to recharge or switch batteries.
 Look for drones with a flight time of at least 20-25 minutes.

 - Portability – When inspecting a roof, you need a drone that is portable and easy to transport.
 Look for a drone that is lightweight and can easily fit into a backpack or carrying case.
 This will make it easier to take the drone with you to different job sites.

 - Obstacle Avoidance – Roof inspections can be tricky, with obstacles such as trees, power lines, and buildings in the way.
 Look for a drone with obstacle avoidance technology to prevent collisions and ensure safe flights.